Environment & Resources

 Common types of packaging at Eppendorf:

-Primary packaging such as holder systems or boxes for pipette tips is frequently associated with the product itself, as many product characteristics, such as sterility, apply only in combination with the primary packaging.
+Primary packaging such as tip racks or boxes and trays is frequently associated with the product itself, as many product characteristics, such assterility, apply only in combination with the primary packaging.

 Product packaging is the term used for the volume of materials surrounding the product during the phase between the final stage of production and the customer-specific use in the laboratory.
 Depending on the product type and weight, cardboard packages of varying thickness are used.

 Transportation packaging is the name we use for specific outer packages that hold multiple products of the same kind and their product packaging.
 Transportation packaging is designed for efficient, secure shipping.
 It consists primarily of cardboard with a high percentage of recycled fiber.

 Returnable packaging, also known as reusable packaging, is used at various Eppendorf plants to procure component assemblies or parts from suppliers.
 We send the packaging back to the supplier after the components inside it have been used.
 Our use of returnable packaging is limited to regional suppliers, as the cost of returning empty packaging to the supplier would otherwise outweigh the savings on materials.

 Over the years, we have developed various systems for designing packaging more efficiently or eliminating it altogether.
 For example, we introduced refill systems for pipette tips consisting of box and tray back in 2002.
 In 2021, we were able to reduce the amount of polypropylene in our single-use racks by 19% to 35%, depending on the rack size, by means of an optimized product design.
 Beyond that, we are always looking for alternative materials for primary packaging.